IntentArchitect/Docs/articles/module-building/tutorial-advanced-mapping/tutorial-advanced-mapping.md

     ```

   - Line Width `return 3;`.
+  - This will draw the solid circle on the Source end.
 - Right-click on the `[visual]` and add a `Destination` visual.
 - Set its properties on Point Settings:
   - Path: